 Our staff can only administer medication with written permission from a parent or legal guardian.
-Medication must be given to the child's Guide and must be in the original container labeled with the child's name, name of medication, dosage, and time it is to be given.
-Only prescribed medications such as antibiotics and medications for chronic problems such as asthma will be given, and only when the appropriate form is on file.
-Medical authorization forms are available from the office.
+Medication must be given to the student's Guide and must be in the original container labeled with the student's name, name of medication, dosage, and time it is to be given.
+Only prescribed medications such as antibiotics and medications for chronic problems (such as asthma) will be given, and only when the appropriate form is on file.
+Medical authorization forms are available in SchoolCues.